 • Former corrections officers

-• Participants seeking a career change
+• Individuals looking for a career change

 • BSBFLM312 - Contribute to team effectiveness